Pissoirs: Extremely Public Urinals

 William S. Burroughs wrote that he first visited Paris at the age of 18, which would have been around 1932.
-In "Paris Please Stay The Same", written in the 1970s, and collected in The Adding Machine, Burroughs laments changes in Paris including the enormous market of Les Halles, availability of opiates, and gay sex in pissoirs.
+In "Paris Please Stay The Same", written in the 1970s, and collected in The Adding Machine, Burroughs laments changes in Paris including the end of the enormous market of Les Halles, and the decline in the availability of opiates and gay sex in pissoirs.
 From that 3–4 page essay:

 Some time ago a friend conveyed to me the melancholy news that Codethyline Houdé would henceforth (owing to the Common Market) be dispensed on prescription only.
 And I felt the same deep pang of loss as I experienced when they ripped the urinals from the streets, tore down Les Halles, and cut down the trees in the Grand Socco of Tangier and changed the spelling to Tanger.
 'Tis gone, 'tis gone...another corner of the 19th century...brightness falls from the air...the urinals, Les Halles, the trees...